Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Dartmouth_HPC_intro-working.md

  </p>
  </p>

-Most HPCs are hosted by an organization with particular rules about storage space and processing commands (also called submitting jobs).
-It is a good idea to familiarize yourself with these rules before you  begin to use the HPC.
-It can be heartbreaking when you work hard on a project only to exceed your storage space such that a processing step cannot be finished, or even worse you exceed the storage time limit and your files are deleted!

 Dartmouth's HPC is maintained by [Research Computing](https://rc.dartmouth.edu)(RC) and is made up of 3000+ compute cores, 120,000 graphics processing cores, 12+ TB of memory, and 1PB of storage space.
 You can request an HPC account that comes with 50 GB of network file storage in [DartFS](https://rc.dartmouth.edu/index.php/dartfs/) for your personal account and 1TB of storage for a lab account.
 RC takes snapshots of your directories daily (kept for a week), weekly (kept for a month), and monthly(kept for a year), so that if you accidentaly delete or modify a file you have a repository of previous versions of that file.
-Furthmore they offer an option for **web sharing** such that links to data in your account can be shared with collaborators on (DartmouthWebShare) or off campus (public_html).
+Furthmore they offer an option for web sharing, so that links to data can be shared with collaborators on or off campus (public_html).

 ## Discovery